 In a Standard environment featuring Kaldheim, It may make sense for a Dwarf deck loaded up on Equipment or Auras may consider the Surtland Flinger, as well.
 If you get a creature at a high enough power, that additional Fling effect may be enough to finish the game.
 Focusing on boosting power is all you need to do for a Fling effect to be effective, after all.
 Of course, Giants and Dwarves are likely to join forces in one way or another, barring a Giant tribal deck making waves.

 These are just a few of the ways we could see Surtland Flinger impact competitive play.
 Of course, that’s not even including Commander, where Surtland Flinger is sure to Fling plenty of Giants at people, especially in Brion Stoutarm decks.
-Where else do you see Surtland Flinger seeing play?
-Do you think Giant tribal will become a real thing in Standard?
-I’d love to hear your thoughts!
+While I don’t see Surtland Flinger seeing much play in competitive Standard, he is a fun creature to consider.